Heading off on a cycling holiday? Make sure you have all the gear, kit, and equipment you need with our cycling holiday checklist.

 With long days during the summer and with many of our cycle routes running close to the sea – which reflects sunlight from the water – it’s definitely advisable to pack some sun protection.

-A handlebar bag is useful for storing essential items such as your phone and wallet whilst you ride.
+A pannier is useful for storing essential items such as your phone and wallet whilst you ride.
 These bags tend to be detachable so you can take it with you when you stop.